mphilip9/Seed-bank/README.md

 #### Front-end
 The client was made using Create-React-App and the server using express and Node.js.
 The front-end is hosted on Heroku and the database is on an AWS EC2 instance.
 To setup the front-end, run `npm install` in the seed-bank directory for the client and the seed-bank directory for the server.
 For development, run
-`npm start`.
+`npm start` to start the server and `npm start` in the client directory to create the bundle for the React code.
 The files are served from the express server.
 I use PG Node to connect the server to the postgreSQL database, and the queries can all be found in the controllers.js file in the database directory.
 #### Database
 There is a .sql to seed the database, which takes a csv of plant data.
 I would like to use an API in order to get data on a broader range of hardiness zones, but